MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/performance-tuning/Section_13.0-performance-tuning-for-hyper-v-servers.md

 Starting with Windows Server 2008, the operating system features enlightenments to optimize its behavior when it is running in virtual machines.
 The benefits include reducing the cost of memory virtualization, improving multicore scalability, and decreasing the background CPU usage of the guest operating system.

 The following sections suggest best practices that yield increased performance on servers running Hyper-V role.
-Tuning guidance that can yield increased performance on servers running Hyper-V, based on a live system state, is also available in the Hyper-V Advisor Pack that is included with Server Performance Advisor.

 ## <a href="" id="serverconfig"></a>Hyper-V server configuration